 You start your meditative breathing by taking a breath through your nose, counting to four.
-Hold that breath for an additional four seconds and then exhale to the count of four.
+Hold that breath for an additional four seconds, and then exhale to the count of four.
 Finally, hold your breath out for the last four seconds and then start to breathe normally.
-This 16-second interrupt will help you focus your attention away from grinding your teeth or clenching your jaw and allow you to interrupt the bruxism pattern.
+This 16-second interruption will help you focus your attention away from grinding your teeth or clenching your jaw and allow you to stop the bruxism pattern.

 Reach out to us to schedule an appointment and learn more about how we can work with you to disrupt this dental condition and relieve the pain and discomfort it causes.

-While pattern interrupters like the 16-second meditative breathing technique may work, you should also be aware of other bruxism prevention methods to try at home.
-These are just a few.
+We have three more suggestions if you are wondering how else you can stop grinding your teeth.
+While pattern interrupters like the 16-second meditative breathing technique may work, you should also be aware of these other bruxism prevention methods to try at home.

 Since bruxism can wear down the enamel that protects your teeth, adding a mouth guard for sleep bruxism can alleviate some of the damage that would typically occur.
 A mouth guard will protect your teeth and can add a cushion layer to protect your jaw from clenching.

-You can work massage into your daily care routine, or seek the help of a professional massage therapist who has experience with these symptoms.
+You can work massage into your daily care routine or seek the help of a professional massage therapist who has experience with patients who grind their teeth.